-If you’re looking for a more affordable option, Ring recently came out with a line of newthat start at $99.
+If you’re looking for a more affordable option than the, the brand recently came out with a line of new that start at $99.

 Why we picked the SimpliSafe SimpliCam:

-There’s been a lot of news the last year surrounding security cameras being hacked.
-Sure, there are measures you can take in place to prevent such hacks, but there’s one that does a better job at maintaining your privacy.
+There has been a lot of news in the last year surrounding security cameras being hacked.
+Sure, there are measures you can take in place to prevent such hacks, but there’s one that does a better job of maintaining your privacy.
 The SimpliSafe SimpliCam may seem like your ordinary indoor security camera, but it takes your privacy more seriously.

 That’s because it features a privacy shutter.
 Not just any shutter, but an actual mechanical shutter that makes a distinctive noise when it opens and closes, as well as the ability to completely be shut closed while you’re home.
 It’s a useful feature if you’re paranoid about someone potentially watching on the other side.

 You’ll always know when someone is watching you because of its discernible noise when the shutter opens and closes.
-Beyond that, it features 720p HD video, two-way audio, 120-degree field of view, night vision, and motion detection.
+Beyond that, thefeatures 720p HD video, two-way audio, 120-degree field of view, night vision, and motion detection.